 A two-day final grading period occurs immediately following the last scheduled day of a course.
 During the two-day final grading period, online students may submit outstanding assignments.
 Assignments submitted during the two-day final grading period may be graded at the instructor's discretion.
-Online instructors are required to submit all final grades within three (3) calendar days of the last scheduled day of a course.
+Online instructors are required to submit all final grades on the third calendar day after the last scheduled day of a course.